JonathanSKent/StockPricePrediction/readme.md

 commented ahead of each function in the code itself.
 Here, I will provide a high-level overview of how the whole thing works.

-It begins with a dataset stored in a directory, wherein each folder represents the stock price history of a given stock.
+It begins with a dataset stored in a directory, wherein each filerepresents the stock price history of a given stock.
 The dataset I used was obtained from Kaggle, but in the past I have collected my own dataset using tools like urllib2 and BeautifulSoup.